lahssenk/iwl-rust/README.md

 # iwl-rust

-This project is a progression for learning the rust programming language
+This project is a progression for learning the rust programming language.